sebadob/hiqlite/README.md

     - complete loss of the logs storage (rocksdb)
     - complete loss of the whole volume itself
 - automatic database migrations
-- in additional to SQLite - in-memory K/V store with optional independent TTL per entry
 - fully authenticated networking
 - optional TLS everywhere for a zero-trust philosophy
 - fully encrypted backups to s3 (